Puerto Rican MLB players bond over hurricane - and WhatsApp

 The situation in Puerto Rico, where at least 49 people were killed by the storm and thousands lost their homes, has been on the mind of all the players during the playoffs, where Beltran's Astros face the New York Yankees on Saturday night in Game 7 of the AL Championship Series.

-That's what Beltran did after the hurricane, starting a crowd-funding campaign that managed to raise $1.3 million to send 300,000 pounds of supplies to Puerto Rico.
+That's what Beltran did after the hurricane, starting a crowdfunding campaign that raised $1.3 million to send 300,000 pounds of supplies to Puerto Rico.
 But he needed transportation to get the aid there, and Astros owner Jim Crane offered the planes.

 ''His generosity has no bounds,'' Beltran said.

-The 40-year-old designated hitter managed to bring his parents to Houston, where they stayed with him until last week.
+The 40-year-old designated hitter brought his parents to Houston, where they stayed with him until last week.
 They live in the northern town of Manati.
 The aftermath was so dire that he had to wait five days after the storm to finally hear from them.

 ''My body's here, but my mind's kind of back home.
 It's hard being away from home with what's going on,'' Hernandez said after the series-clinching win.